-As an habitual one-sided breather I developed some pretty ludicrous muscle imbalances in my chest, shoulder and back as a result of breathing to one side for years of distance workouts.
+As a habitual one-sided breather, I developed some pretty ludicrous muscle imbalances in my chest, shoulder, and back as a result of breathing to one side for years of distance workouts.

 - Do streamlined kicking.
 Hard to do this without a snorkel without breaking streamline and having your hips sink straight to the bottom of the pool.

-- Easier to hit desired rhythm.
-For those swimmers trying to achieve a smooth, even kayak-like stroke breathing presents a unique problem—it breaks our cadence and rhythm, especially if we favor one side over the other (which, I assume, is just about everybody).
-With a snorkel mounted on your face you don’t roll your body to interrupt your stroke, giving you more time swimming with the technique you want.
+- Easier to hit a desired tempo.
+For those swimmers trying to achieve a smooth, even, kayak-like stroke, breathing presents a unique problem—it breaks our cadence and rhythm, especially if we favor one side over the other (which, I assume, is just about everybody).
+With a snorkel mounted on your face, you don’t roll your body to interrupt your stroke, giving you more time to swim with the technique you want.

-There are about a kajillion different kind of swim goggles out there for all types.
+There are about a kajillion different kinds of swim goggles out there for all types.

-From the old school Swedes, to the $80ish dollar Speedo FastSkins there is a set of goggle for every swimmer.
+From the old-school Swedes, to the $80ish dollar Speedo FastSkins, there is a set of goggles for every swimmer.